rdugan/iceriver-oc/README.md

 Proper tuning is a process that takes time.
 Using other peoples settings is generally not a great idea, as every machine is different.
 Best practice is to start at a conservative clock offset that results in a matching hashrate increase with no voltage changes.
 As you further raise your clocks in small increments (e.g. 25mhz or less), once you no longer see hashrate respond 1:1 (or maybe even start dropping), it is an indication that more voltage is needed.

-At that point, increase voltage by a single step (7 or 6mv depending on current level), then see if hashrate responds.
+At that point, increase voltage by a single step (2mv for KS0 Pro, 7 or 6mv depending on current level for all other models), then see if hashrate responds.
 If it does, and once again equals clock offset on a percentage basis, go back to raising clock.
 Continue this back and forth between clock and voltage offsets until you reach your desired hashrate, while being mindful of temperature and power limits.

 While 5m and 30m hashrates in the GUI are useful tools for directional guidance after the machine has had time to ramp up, final hashrate measurements should be done over an extended time period.
 5 minute hashrate readings are HIGHLY variable, and even 30 minute hashrate readings aren't great, as you can still have >15% variability.
 An average of a couple 30 minute windows (or a 1hr or greater measurement from your pool) is probably the minimum to use for fine tuning, until i have the chance to add better measurements.